alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

 ### Encrypted PostgreSQL plans

 Plans with ``enc`` in the name include encryption at rest of the database storage.
-This means that the data is encrypted while the service is stopped.
+This means that the data on the disk and in snapshots is encrypted.

 We recommend that you use an encrypted plan for production services or those that use real data.